Things to Do at Point Pinos Lighthouse

 Opening Hours

 Thursday through Monday, 1:00 PM to 4:00 PM (closed Tuesday and Wednesday).
-Extended summer hours may apply.
+Hours may vary seasonally, so it's worth checking ahead

 Tickets & Pricing